timmd-9216/trust-engine-v2/README.md

 ./scripts/deploy_cloud_run.sh
 ```
 This uses `gcloud builds submit` to build in Cloud Build and deploys the built image to Cloud Run.
+The script will also create the Artifact Registry repo if it does not exist (`AR_REPO` in `GCP_REGION`).

 #### Access Your Deployment